Shaik0Ayman/Build-Robots-Faster-Isaac-Sim-ROS-2-Cookbook/docs/urdf_deepdive.md

 - `check_urdf` — basic URDF validation.
 - `urdf_tutorial` and RViz visual checks for link frames and CoM.

-If you'd like, I can add example Python scripts to compute composite inertia from primitive shapes, or run a quick check/visualization of your URDFs.
+If desired, example Python scripts to compute composite inertia from primitive shapes or a validation script can be provided upon request.